boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## SmartSim Deployment Track

-This environment provides the software foundation for coupled multi-physics simulations in which parallel solvers exchange tensors and machine-learning models through SmartRedis.
+This environment provides the software foundation for coupled multi-physics simulations in which parallel solvers exchange tensors, model weights, metrics, and predictions through SmartRedis.

 Typical workflows include:

 * running the SmartSim Orchestrator on node-local storage;
-* launching OpenFOAM solvers through Slurm;
+* launching OpenFOAM solvers, Python producers, and Python consumers through Slurm;
-* tracing Equinox models into ONNX graphs;
-* uploading ONNX models to SmartRedis;
-* evaluating the models during solver execution;
+* exchanging model weights, input tensors, output tensors, metrics, and predictions through SmartRedis;
+* running JAX / Equinox training or inference in external Python producer and consumer processes;
+* using SmartRedis as the communication layer between OpenFOAM, Python workers, and monitoring tools;
 * exchanging distributed CFD fields through the Redis database;
 * linking external C++ or Fortran solvers against the native SmartRedis client.

+RedisAI model execution through `set_model`, `set_model_from_file`, or `run_model` is not part of the default Roihu ARM64 workflow.
+If direct RedisAI ONNX model execution is required, RedisAI and ONNXRuntime backends must be built separately on a supported platform.

 The complete production architecture, Slurm templates, database placement strategies, and model-injection examples are maintained in the [SmartSim4CSC reference repository](https://github.com/boss507104/SmartSim4CSC).